What are the most valued startups in the semiconductor industry?

 Whenever possible, we relied on direct disclosures.
 These include announced valuations from completed funding rounds, public filings for listed semiconductor companies, or official acquisition prices.

-If a chip company was acquired and no independent valuation can reasonably be estimated today, we use the acquisition price as the main reference point.
+If a company was acquired and no independent valuation can reasonably be estimated today, we use the acquisition price as the main reference point.

 When a semiconductor startup recently raised capital but the valuation was not disclosed, we estimate the implied valuation using typical dilution levels for that stage of fundraising.